Last updated : 23rd December 2005

 Bloopers

-This is a very odd one indeed: when we first see Pam Stephenson she appears to have crimped hair - yet in all her later scenes it is perfectly straight!
+When we first see Pam Stephenson she has crimped hair - yet in all her later scenes it is perfectly straight!
 I'd forgotten about that one (I'd forgive SuperPam anything, I suppose) - thanks to Sarah Murphy for reminding me!
+As noted below, technical difficulties caused by the Bowling Alley led to a protracted shooting scheule, so it's not too surprising that continuity errors like this arose.

 As loads of us have spotted, the timer display on the bomb is all over the place!